benjmin-r/cto.coffee/episodes/_posts/2018-08-13-ep04-on-career-growth-frameworks-with-david-morgantini.md

 date: 2018-11-06
 permalink: /episodes/04-career-growth-frameworks-with-david-morgantini
 published: true
-excerpt: This time David Morgantini joined me for a chat about engineering ladders and career growth frameworks.
-David is currently building SkillsMap, a company focused on creating tools that reduce the cost of creating a growth culture in organizations.
 summary: This time David Morgantini joined me for a chat about engineering ladders and career growth frameworks.
 David is currently building SkillsMap, a company focused on creating tools that reduce the cost of creating a growth culture in organizations.
 keywords: technology,cto,leadership,engineeringladder,careergrowth,growth,teams
 file: http://files.cto.coffee/ep04-career-growth-frameworks-with-david-morgantini/cto.coffee__ep04.mp3